Mix Preparation and File Delivery for Mastering

 Don't Overthink It

 Strive for the best possible feeling, then print the mix.
 Over-scrutinizing waveforms and meters can distract from the actual process of making music.
 In other words, use your ears and not your eyes.
-Remember, part of the process is understanding when to let go, and trusting in the quality of your work.
+Remember, part of the process is understanding when to let go, and trusting in the quality of your work and your mastering engineer.

 Previous